Innovation Funding Incentives: Saudi Arabia

 Impact: These comprehensive tax incentives significantly lower the cost of doing business and investing in R&D, attracting both local and international companies to establish and expand their innovative operations in the Kingdom.

-2 | Financial Support Mechanisms
+2 | Direct RDI Funding and Financial Support

-Monsha’at (The General Authority for Small and Medium Enterprises): Monsha’at provides funding, training, and resources specifically tailored for SMEs and startups, supporting their growth and development across various sectors.
+• Monsha’at (The General Authority for Small and Medium Enterprises): Monsha’at provides funding, training, and resources specifically tailored for SMEs and start-ups, supporting their growth and development across various sectors.

 3 | Ecosystem Development and Talent Nurturing

 Special Economic Zones (SEZs): These zones offer a conducive business environment with streamlined regulations, customs duty exemptions, and relaxed labour regulations, specifically designed to attract and foster growth in target industries like logistics, technology, and manufacturing.
+The establishment of a “Cloud Computing SEZ” is an example of a sector-specific focus.

 Startup Accelerators and Incubators: Numerous government-backed and private accelerators (e.g., Misk Accelerator, TAQADAM) and incubators provide physical spaces, mentorship, educational programs, and non-dilutive funding to help startups develop and scale their ideas.